latent-variable/r1_reasoning_effort/README.md

 The core pipeline is implemented in the `Pipe` class.
 It processes messages, determines reasoning effort, and interacts with the chosen API.

 #### Configuration
-Modify the `Valves` with in the open-webui function after setup:
+Modify the `Valves` within the open-webui function after setup:
 [Blog post on how to set a pipe up](https://o1-at-home.hashnode.dev/run-o1-at-home-privately-think-respond-pipe-tutorial-with-open-webui-ollama)